nuxt-modules/i18n/docs/es/options-reference.md

   // Set this to true if you're using different domains for each language
   // If enabled, no prefix is added to your routes and you MUST configure locales
-  // as an array of objects, each containing a domain key
+  // as an array of objects, each containing a domain key.
+  // Refer to the "Different domains" section in the documentation for more information.
   differentDomains: false,

   // If true, SEO metadata is generated for routes that have i18n enabled.